Privacy by Design: How re;file labs Uses WASM and Rust to Keep Your Files Local

 processed_img.write_to(&mut Cursor::new(&mut output), format)?;

-// The resulting byte vector is passed back to the main thread for download.
+// The resulting byte vector is returned to the main thread for download.

 Ok(output)